WWW UBO

 Event Six:

 The teen pop star invasion of Florida has other consequences.
-In addition to driving out much of the human population, it also forces out many of the alligators.
+In addition to displacing much of the human population, it also drives out many of the alligators.
 They are forced to hit the road and end up travelling the length and breadth of America's highways, performing juggling tricks in return for handouts.

 green butterfly